 Prepare students to enter the life sciences industry with highly customizable, industry 4.0-ready training systems that emulate laboratory automation processes from Festo Didactic, Festo's education division.
 Solutions include:

 As an educational institution, you can take advantage of support from the Massachusetts Life Sciences Center.
-Their Workforce Development Capital and STEM Equipment Grants will award institutions funding to purchase and install life sciences equipment and technology that will enable them to effectively prepare students for high-demand career opportunities in the life sciences (applications are due March 11 and March 31, 2022).
+Their Workforce Development, STEM Equipment, and Pathmaker grants will award institutions funding to purchase and install STEM and life sciences equipment and technology that will enable them to effectively prepare students for high-demand career opportunities in the life sciences (applications are due by the end of March 2024).

 There is tremendous growth and support for the life sciences industry in Massachusetts, which translates to more opportunities for your students and the local economy.